 Designation (also direct, self-carrier, French producteur direct) for "root-genuine" Rebsorten, with which no finishing

 took place - they are, so to speak, "on their own foot".
-The term is only in connection with the introduced in the second half of the 19th century, the current practice of grafting of precious rice on American documents
+The term is only related to the introduction in the second half of the nineteenth century of today's practice of grafting of precious rice on American documents

 (Rhizomes) emerged.
 This has been successful phylloxera